adonix-org/postrise/README.md

 ## :zap: Events

-**Postrise** servers implement the [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) interface and receive all data source events.
+**Postrise** servers implement the [`DataSourceListener`](src/main/java/org/adonix/postrise/DataSourceListener.java) interface and are able to receive all data source events.
 Override these methods on your server to subscribe to these events.

 :bulb: Additional subscribers can be added to your server with the `addListener(DataSourceListener)` method.